arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ## The Board

-Nano ESP32 is a 3.3V development board based on the NORA-W106-10B from uBlox, a module that includes a ESP32-S3 system on a chip (SoC).
+Nano ESP32 is a 3.3 V development board based on the NORA-W106-10B from u-blox, a module that includes a ESP32-S3 system on a chip (SoC).
 This module has support for Wi-Fi® and Bluetooth® Low Energy (LE), with amplified communication through a built-in antenna.
 The CPU (32-bit Xtensa® LX7) support clock frequencies at up to 240 MHz and has native support for debugging via the USB-C connector.

 ### Application Examples

-**Home automation:** an ideal board for building home automations for your home, such as smart switches, automatic lighting and motor control for e.g. motor controlled blinds.
+**Home automation:** an ideal board for building home automation for your home, such as smart switches, automatic lighting and motor control for e.g. motor controlled blinds.

 **IoT sensors:** with several dedicated ADC channels, accessible I2C/SPI buses and a robust ESP32-S3 based radio module, this board can easily be deployed to monitor sensor values.